Tennessee Solar Incentives (Rebates, Tax Credits & More in 2024)

 Normally, when you carry out any home improvement that makes your home more valuable, that improvement will make your property taxes go up.
 This happens because your tax amount is based on the actual value of your home.
 Since installing a PV system on your property will raise the value, it would normally cause a significant bump in your taxes.1

 Thankfully, the Green Energy Property Tax Assessment program limits how much of your system’s value is considered when determining your property value.
-It caps the tax rate on PV equipment at 12.5% of the system value, which is about $3,586 based on the average system in Tennessee.
+It caps the tax rate on PV equipment at 12.5% of the system value, which is about $32 per year or $645 over the life of your system based on the average system in Tennessee.
 As such, you’ll see your property taxes go up after installing solar panels, but not nearly as much as you typically would without this exemption.

 This perk can also be used for other renewable energy sources, including hydropower, biomass, geothermal and wind power.